 Fabrics to Avoid:

 - Fur fibers can be easily pulled out and ingested by babies, posing a potential choking hazard.
-Fur can also make allergies worse for sensitive babies.
+Fur can also make allergies worse for babies with sensitive skin.

 - Silk is a debatable fabric as it's lightweight, delicate and incredibly breathable and organic silk is one of the best natural fibers for keeping babies comfortable without overheating; however, this type of fabric is not very absorbent and difficult to wash so it wouldn't be the most practical choice for babies.